sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 result of `watchStartMessage`.

 - `watchForceTriggerOnAnyChange: Boolean` configures whether or not the contents of a source file must change in order to trigger a build.
-False by default.
+The default value is false.

 - `watchPersistFilestamps: Boolean` toggles whether or not sbt will persist the file hashes computed for source files across multiple task